 A study published by the University of Hong Kong indicates green tea may improve bone health.
 The scientists report that the 3 major components in green tea – epigallocatechin (EGC), gallocatechin (GC), and gallocatechin gallate (GCG) – can stimulate bone formation and help slow its breakdown.
 Some laboratory research also indicates green tea could be beneficial in reducing inflammation related to arthritis and slowing cartilage breakdown.

-7. Green tea & weight loss
+7. Green tea and weight loss

 Does green tea burn fat?
 Will drinking green tea help you lose weight?
 This is probably the most asked question concerning the benefit of green tea.
 While we wish for a straightforward answer, the connection between green tea and weight loss is a gray area.
 Several studies show that green tea can facilitate the burning of fat and help boost the metabolic rate, but not all studies reach the same conclusion.
 Even if green tea does not help burn fat, you may find that drinking green tea helps in digestion after a heavy meal, especially an unhealthy meal.
 Research or not, you will find that green tea has a restorative quality to your body and mind.